wemitchell3/LugNutz/README.md

 ## Project links to Initial Proposale, Mock Up, and ERD.

 This project was designed and styled as a mobile webapp.
-Some responsive design has been implimented but the app is not intended to be a desktop app.
+Some responsive design has been implemented but the app is not intended to be a desktop app.
 Please open developer tools and set the view window as the size of a mobile device.

 This project was designed using React [Create React App](https://github.com/facebook/create-react-app) with Reactstrap [Reactstrap your App](https://reactstrap.github.io).